Condensation, Damp and Mould

 Defective Plumbing

-Leaks from water and waste pipes, especially in bathrooms and kitchens, are relatively common.
-Affected areas look and feel damp to the touch and remain damp whatever the weather conditions outside.
-You will usually find the source of the problem if you look for issues around:
+Leaks from water and waste pipes in bathrooms and kitchens, are relatively common.
+Affected areas look and feel damp to the touch and stay damp whatever the weather conditions outside.
+You will find the source of the problem if you look for issues around:

 Black mould is rarely seen with this type of dampness.
-The area is usually too wet and the chemicals in a waste waterleak will will prevent mould growth.
+The area is usually too wet and the chemicals in the water will prevent mould growth.

 Rising Damp

 This is generally caused by water rising from the ground into the home.
-The water gets through or round a broken damp proof course (DPC) or passes through the natural brickwork if the property has no DPC.
+The water gets through or around a broken damp proof course (DPC) or passes through the natural brickwork if the property has no DPC.
 Rising damp usually only affects basements and ground floor rooms.
 It normally rises 12 to 24 inches above ground level and usually leaves a tide mark low on the wall.
-You may also notice white salt marks on the affected areas.
-These are called efflorescence salts.
+You may also notice white salt marks on the area.

 Rising damp will be present all year round, but is more noticeable in winter.
 If lit's not treated, it can cause wall plaster to crumble and wallpaper to lift.